Dentosal/python-sc2/Issues.md

 		return research_spec
 	- only execute respearch if not currently researching or research done

-- cant reproduce buildings switching places (addon swapping)
-  - e.g. solve via: if enough units simple build an addon? what if a different one is build later
-  - better: why upgrade/addon/unit cant be build
-    - check if building not pending / exists --> if not build building
-    - check if addon can be build --> if not create new building
-    - check if unit cant be build due to missing add on --> build add on

 - improve export of csv
   - not all upgrades have buildings
   - maybe export requires

 -  todo auto defend: if under attack --> defend with all military units  <- already in auto_attack?

-- how do i build hellbat

 - fix cum supply by 1 too low despite init at 12